User management

 Administrator

 A Cloudron administrator can manage apps and users.
-Note that an admin can login to any app even
+An admin can:

-if they have not been explicitly granted access in the Access Control
+- Login to any app even if they have not explicitly granted access to in the

 If you only want to make a user configure and manage specific apps, use the App Operator feature.